<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 7 Best Beaches of Whidbey Island, Washington

-Regardless of the season, the beaches of Whidbey Island, Washington, do not disappoint.
-Breathtaking vistas, rocky coastlines, sandy shores, and even dog-friendly stretches are found north to south and east to west of the island.
+Regardless of the season, Washington's beaches on Whidbey Island, Washington, do not disappoint.
+They offer breathtaking vistas, rocky coastlines, sandy shores, and even dog-friendly stretches from north to south and east to west.

-Repeat visitors and locals alike have their favorites, yet each beach has something different to offer, which means there’s plenty of shore side excursions to plan for while stationed at NAS Whidbey Island.
+Repeat visitors and locals alike have their favorites, yet each beach has something different to offer.
+This means plenty of shoreside excursions to plan for while stationed at NAS Whidbey Island.

-If you’re new to the island or headed to a military base in the area, don’t forget to connect with NAS Whidbey Island Outdoor Recreation.
+If you’re new to the island or headed to a military base in the area, remember to connect with NAS Whidbey Island Outdoor Recreation.
 The office supplies military families with equipment such as kayaks and beach camping accessories.
-They also plan and execute guided tours throughout the region.
+It also plans and executes guided tours throughout the region.

-Here’s your guide to the best beaches of Whidbey Island!
+Here’s your guide to the best beaches on Whidbey Island!

-Fishermen are partial to this area, especially during salmon season, but beach goers will find several miles of shoreline to enjoy.
-Hikers appreciate the five-mile trail that covers the beach, bluffs, as well as cliff side trekking overlooking the Strait of Juan de Fuca.
+Fishermen are partial to this area, especially during salmon season, but beachgoers will find miles of shoreline to enjoy.
+Hikers appreciate the five-mile trail that covers the beach and bluffs, as well as cliffside trekking overlooking the Strait of Juan de Fuca.

 2) Double Bluff Beach

-Located at the southern end of the island near Freeland, Double Bluff Beach is a crowd favorite because of its sandy beach, tide pools, and rock free swimming.
-And, it is the only off-leash, dog friendly beach in the area.
+At the southern end of the island near Freeland, Double Bluff Beach is a crowd favorite because of its sandy beach, tide pools, and rock-free swimming.
+It is also the only off-leash, dog-friendly beach in the area.

 3) Dugualla Bay

 If you prefer a little mystery to your beach travels, Dugualla Bay in Oak Harbor provides the challenge.
 Tourists tend to stay away as public access and parking spaces are sparse.
-This beach beckons those looking for solitude and a little connection with marine life.
-Native birds are abundant and the prevalence of frogs hopping about is indicative of wildlife scenery found in Dugualla Bay.
+This beach beckons those looking for solitude and connection with marine life.
+Native birds are abundant, and the prevalence of frogs hopping about indicates the wildlife scenery found in Dugualla Bay.

 4) Joseph Whidbey State Park Beach

-A preferred destination for visitors searching for the perfect sunset, Joseph Whidbey State Park Beach is made up of shoreline that includes hiking trails, meadows, and rocky beaches.
-Those who come to this style of beach are hoping to find a driftwood log, sit down, and soak in the scenery without large crowds.
+A preferred destination for visitors searching for the perfect sunset, Joseph Whidbey State Park Beach's shoreline includes hiking trails, meadows, and rocky beaches.
+Those who come to this beach hope to find a driftwood log to settle down on and soak in the scenery without large crowds.

 5) Maxwelton Beach/Dave Mackie Park